History & Future of Pole Dance & Fitness

 Pole Fitness – usually barefoot, to any kind of music you want, and focused on athleticism.
 Offered in a private studio or gym setting that is lead by certified and skilled instructors.

-PoleSport – for both males and females, the competitive side of Pole Fitness taken to professional levels.
+PoleSport – for all genders, the competitive side of Pole Fitness taken to professional levels.
 Categories include artistic style and athleticism - a test of true strength, flexibility, and endurance.

 Poles have been used for centuries for acrobatics and circus tricks.
 The 50’s and 60’s created the stigma we know today about “pole dancing”.
 It wasn’t until the 1990s that pole re-introduced itself, lifting this exciting form of exercise out of bars and into fitness studios around the world.
 The first competition was held in NYC in 2007.
 Now, pole competitions are worldwide.